GMV Aramoana: Layout

 A combined vehicle deck could carry 70 cars and 30 rail wagons on three tracks.

 Service

 Aramoana was built to provide a railway service between the North and South Islands of New Zealand, later known as the Interislander.
 Initially she provided one round trip per day (except Sunday).
 In her first year of service she carried 207,000 passengers, 46,000 cars and 181,000 tonnes of cargo.
 This was substantially more than its predecessor, the Union Steam Ship Company's ferry Tamahine, which had carried 60,000 passengers, 11,000 cars and 14,000 tonnes of cargo in the final year of service.

+In 1965, she was joined by the similar, but slightly larger, Aranui.